I'm passionate about building world-class data analytics and visualization products to enhance user understanding and decision-making.

-I have also worked as a graphics reporter/data visualization developer at The Wall Street Journal, NBC, NPR, and The Texas Tribune.
-I collaborated with reporters and editors to generate ideas, request and analyze public records to tell data-driven, visual stories.
-I covered stories on various topics, including high-profile companies in business, Texas local politics, and the impact of COVID-19 on employment.
+In journalism, I've served as a data visualization developer / graphics reporter at esteemed newsrooms, including The Wall Street Journal, The Associated Press, and NBC.
+I collaborated with reporters and editors to tell data-driven, visual stories on various topics, such as U.S. national and local elections, high-profile companies in business, and the impact of COVID-19.

 My research paper on how captions affect visualization reading has been presented at IEEE Visualization Conference 2022 .